alsalafiyyah/alsalafiyyah.github.io/_posts/2025/2025-07-30-ruling-on-chewing-khat.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: Ruling on chewing Khat
+title: "Ruling on chewing Khat"
 date: 2025-07-30
-hijri: Safar 5, 1447 AH
+hijri: "Safar 5, 1447 AH"
-source: Fatawa Al-Lajnah Ad-Daimah, Question 3, Fatwa No. 16097
+source: "Fatawa Al-Lajnah Ad-Daimah, Question 3, Fatwa No. 16097"
 category: [fatwas, drugs]
-note: true
 excerpt: "Eating Khat is forbidden because it causes intoxication and it also distracts from the remembrance of Allah and from Salah."
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Ibn Baz